morriskurz/quiz_generator/README.md

 # Keepmind's Quiz Generator

 An amazing tool to skyrocket your retention of books.
 It uses the capabilities of GPT-3 to analyze any book or text you want, so it can generate questions on the key points.
+Developed in under 48 hours at the TUM.ai GPT-3 Makeathon.

 ## Running the code